ABDULALI3468/MY_PORTFOLIO/README.md

 # My Portfolio.

 > Description :
-                This is a mobile portfolio project  in which i created the my portfolio website.
+                This is a website portfolio project in which i created the my portfolio website.

 ## Built With